-Sue Innes was a feminist campaigner, journalist, and academic who helped establish St Andrews as a centre for second-wave feminism during her time as a student from 1970 to 1974.
-She was a founder of the Women’s Liberation Movement (WLM) and the head of the University magazine Aien.
+Sue Innes was a feminist campaigner, journalist, and academic who helped establish St Andrews as a centre for second-wave feminism.
+She was a student here from 1970 to 1974 and founded the Women’s Liberation Movement (WLM) and was the head of the University magazine Aien.
 After graduation, Innes moved to Edinburgh, where she worked as a journalist, appearing on BBC Scotland and reporting in Parliament.
 She later received her doctorate from the University of Edinburgh and became the foremost advocate for women’s rights before passing away in 2005 at the age of 57.

 Innes was born May 4th, 1948, in Weymouth, Dorset and grew up in North Wales and Peterhead, Aberdeenshire, where she was exposed to working-class culture and her parents’ Christian principles.
 She attended Peterhead Academy and Grey’s School of Art in Aberdeen before dropping out and heading to the United States.

 There, she was a direct participant in the ‘Hippy Movement’, volunteering in a San Francisco health clinic and attending notable events such as the 1968 Democratic National Convention.

 She returned to Scotland in 1970 to study philosophy and English literature at the University of St Andrews.
 Innes met Jo Clifford, a Modern Languages student and Innes’ future spouse, at the University.

 Clifford became a playwright and they soon moved to a cottage outside St Andrews.
 Innes and Clifford lived together in dedication to the principles of communal living, respect for the environment, and equality between men and women.
 Innes had two daughters, Rebecca and Katie, in 1980 and 1985, respectively.
 Since they were both girls, it was decided that they would take Innes’ last name.